-- Ensure public walkways and entries are well-lit and overlooked by windows. - Consider adding a mix of activity generators such as playgrounds, walkways, coffee kiosks and sitting areas to add 'eyes' on the plaza and View Street Green. - Use glazed doors in stairwells and parkade lobbies to reduce hiding places, open up views of the parking areas and use a white or a light colour paint scheme and elimination of sharp corners to reduce concealment opportunities - Avoid creating "dead zones" where there is little activity or signs of human presence.
+- Ensure public walkways and entries are well-lit and overlooked by windows. - Consider adding a mix of activity generators such as playgrounds, walkways, coffee kiosks and sitting areas to add 'eyes' on the [public park](#).

+- Use glazed doors in stairwells and parkade lobbies to reduce hiding places, open up views of the parking areas and use a white or a light colour paint scheme and elimination of sharp corners to reduce concealment opportunities - Avoid creating "dead zones" where there is little activity or signs of human presence.